-Direct Import is a new feature that automates the process of creating contacts (or leads) in Salesforce for Groove users so that they are able to act upon them in Groove and log activities to them.
+Direct Import automates the process of creating contacts (or leads) in Salesforce for Groove users so that they are able to act upon them in Groove and log activities to them.
 The only way for Groove users to have their activities sync is if they have those contacts (or leads) exist in Salesforce.

 Getting Set Up:

 In order to begin using Direct Import, there are a few settings that must be set.

 You must be on Managed Package version 9.68.

 Make sure you have a Salesforce Service Account set up for your Groove organization.
 You can set this Service Account in the My Org section of Manage My Org.

 What is a Salesforce Service Account?

 The Salesforce Service Account will be the user that 'creates' the records and it is necessary that this Service Account has 'View All' permissions on the Contact and Lead objects in Salesforce.
 Direct Import reads the existing Contacts and Leads in Salesforce in order to not create duplicates.

 Even though the Service Account is creating the records, Direct Import uses your organization's requirements and permissions to identify which users are able to create.
 Fields required by the org to create Contacts or Leads will populate in the modal, and if certain users do not have access to create Contacts or Leads, they will not be able to create.

 Managing Direct Import Monthly Limits